 2. Clean out your closet.

-I did this last Tuesday & it was a bit of a life-changer!
-The energy of Mercury retrograde is fantastic for trimming the fat, so to speak, so you’ll have lots of astrological help as you go through your wardrobe & cull it mercilessly!
+I did this last Tuesday and it was a bit of a life-changer!
+The energy of Mercury retrograde is fantastic for trimming the fat, so to speak, so you’ll have lots of astrological help as you go through your wardrobe and cull it mercilessly!
 If you need a bit of help doing it, check out my Wardrobe Taming series!
 (Blast from the past, baby!)

 3. Look up an old love or your ex-best friend.

-This is an excellent time to revisit those old relationships & see where the land lies.
-You don’t need to resuscitate them, of course, & often things we try to start during Mercury retrograde end up being short-lived anyway, but there can be a lot to learn from reuniting.
+This is an excellent time to revisit those old relationships and see where the land lies.
+You don’t need to resuscitate them, of course, and often things we try to start during Mercury retrograde end up being short-lived anyway, but there can be a lot to learn from reuniting.
 You could find that the closure is exactly what you needed.

-Mercury retrograde encourages us to tie up loose ends, & the ultimate loose end is sourness or bitterness towards someone else.
-Holding a grudge is like drinking poison & waiting for the other person to die!
-It’s time to move on, & if you can’t forget, do your best to forgive.
+Mercury retrograde encourages us to tie up loose ends, and the ultimate loose end is sourness or bitterness towards someone else.
+Holding a grudge is like drinking poison and waiting for the other person to die!
+It’s time to move on, and if you can’t forget, do your best to forgive.

 5. Take a fabulous holiday.

-The classic old checklist of getting enough sleep, staying hydrated & doing a lot of stretching absolutely applies during Mercury retrograde.
-If you’ve fallen off the H2O wagon, buy yourself a cute drink bottle & keep it on your desk!
+The classic old checklist of getting enough sleep, staying hydrated and doing a lot of stretching absolutely applies during Mercury retrograde.
+If you’ve fallen off the H2O wagon, buy yourself a cute drink bottle and keep it on your desk!
 (I have a vampire drink bottle.
 I love it.)
-Make an extra effort to relax before bed, maybe by turning off the television & having a bath, & get your solid 8 hours.
-Stretch & move your body as much as you can.
+Make an extra effort to relax before bed, maybe by turning off the television and having a bath, and get your solid 8 hours.
+Stretch and move your body as much as you can.

 7. Rejuvenate your living space!